AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+** and waiting 3–6 months for de...

 For the title area:

-• Leave a clear band at the top or bottom for text
+• Leave a clear band at the top or bottom for text (≈ 25% of canvas)

 • Add text area at top, clear sky/space for title to your prompt

-Pages Content Prompt Focus
+Pages Content Prompt focus

 Cover Title + hero image Character + bold design